sophiegoblin/sophiegoblin.github.io/index.md

 *[The Big Art Herstory Project](https://www.bigartherstoryproject.com/)*<br>
 **Scrum Master**

-The Big Art Herstory Project was founded in response to a growing concern that only one perspective of the Art-Historical record ever seems to get told.
-Lead by Founder Luisa Maria MacCormack who teaches the themed drawing tours; [SACRED FEMININE: The Art of the Goddess](https://www.bigartherstoryproject.com/sacred-feminine) and [THE HYSTERICAL BODY: Sexuality Medicine and the Female Form](https://www.bigartherstoryproject.com/the-hysterical-body) and many more at renowned London institutions like the Hayward Gallery, V&A, British Museum and Wellcome Trust.<br>
+The Big Art Herstory Project runs educational drawing tours across London’s museums and galleries, designed to offer anyone a compelling way to learn about the overlooked female narratives of Art History.
+My team is working on Feminist Creative Networking events and is preparing to launch London’s first Feminist Art and Anthropology Festival in 2020.
+As Scrum Master, I motivate the weekly sprints, manage timelines, tasks and conflict resolutions to achieve the most value in a short space of time.

-Our team of three is currently working on Feminist Creative Networking evenings and London's first Feminist Art and Anthropology Festival in 2020.
-As the teams's Scrum Master, I support the team in organising, time management, conflict resolution and motivating the weekly sprints.<br><br>
+<br><br>

 <span class="bold-number">2013 - 2019</span><br>
 *[Kollektiv Gallery](https://www.kollektivgallery.com/)*<br>